Community High School Engagement and Learning Program

 - Gain laboratory skills that can be applicable for further higher education goals

-- Learn about the cancer burden in Virginia, disparities within our communities and the importance of community engagement in research
+- Learn about the cancer burden in Virginia and the importance of community engagement in research

 - Participate in cancer research seminars and network with current Massey trainees

-- Final presentation of work at Massey’s Summer Research Symposium
+- Final poster presentation of work at Massey’s Summer Research Symposium

-- Minimum commitment of 25 hrs/week (125 hrs of laboratory experience)
+- Minimum commitment of 25 hours/week (125 hours of laboratory experience)

 Eligibility and application requirements

-- A letter of recommendation is required from a teacher, coach, mentor or other individual who can attest to the student’s academic interests and abilities
+- A letter of recommendation is required from a teacher, supervisor, coach, mentor or other individual who can attest to the student’s academic interests and abilities.
+Secondly, applicants must submit a resume.

-Applications for summer 2023 are now closed.
-For any questions, please contact us at MCCCRTEC@vcu.edu.
+CHiSEL applications are now closed.
+For more information, contact us at MCCCRTEC@vcu.edu.